js1972/cap-real-world/README.md

 In this (`.on`) handler we can make the external call to our external service and then expand on the result with our own data.

 A good deep dive from Thomas Jung on using remote services in CAP: [Consume external services](https://www.youtube.com/watch?v=rWQFbXFEr1M).

+## Value Helps CDS entities must have keys
+As of SAPUI5 1.104.\* Fiori Elements value helps all require their backend entities to have a key(s) field defined.

 # Fiori Elements
 Excellent resource for Fiori Elements V4 - sample app showing lots of features: